research-cheese/sleepyask/README.md

 </p>

 ## What does it do?
 ChatGPT currently limits the number of questions that users may ask per hour.
-The goal of this project is to allow users to just leave their laptops on for extended periods of time to collect a large amount of responses from ChatGPT.
+The goal of this project is to allow users to just leave their computers on for extended periods of time to collect a large amount of responses from ChatGPT.

 ## Install as a Python Library
 ```